 At its core, it provides a platform for mass discussion.
 And, out of this discussion, trends emerge, which essentially serve as calls to action: we must #FlattenTheCurve and #StayAtHome.
 These trends represent a collaborative judgement, with the top ranking hashtag on Twitter signalling that this is what, collectively, the people have decided is best.

 This means social media holds the potential for national solidarity, but also national rebellion.
 Really, it has more sway over the behaviour of students than the televised pleas of the prime minister.
-Watching him speak, I can’t help but feel an unsettling distance.
+Watching him speak, you can’t help but feel an unsettling distance.
 In wartime this was a distance which commanded a certain respect.
 Now, it is a distance which causes, at best, disconnection and, at worst, impotence.

 We each have a finger on the gavel; that is, we can help to popularise the hashtags we think are productive